jazminvaleriano/travel_planner/exceptions.md

 # Exception Handling in TripPlanner

-## Rationale for Exception Handling
+## Overview

+This document describes the exceptions handled in our project to ensure robust and user-friendly operation.

+## Exceptions

+### City Validation Exception

-In the TripPlanner class, we have implemented an exception handling block to ensure that users can only input cities that are available in the data/restaurants.csv file, as this is the dataset with the least number of cities availables in our data folder.
-Having this restriction is important for several reasons:
+**Purpose and rationale**: Ensure the input city exists in the dataset to maintain data integrity and provide a smooth user experience.
+We use restaurants.csv as the limiting dataframe, as this is the dataset with the least number of cities availables in our data folder.

-1. *Data Integrity*: Ensuring that the input city exists in our dataset helps maintain the integrity of the trip planning process.
-If a user enters a city that is not in our data, the program might fail when trying to access non-existent data, leading to crashes or incorrect outputs.

-2. *User Experience*: By handling this exception, we can provide meaningful feedback to the user.
-Instead of the program crashing or producing incorrect results, the user is informed that the city is not available and prompted to enter a different city.

-3. *Error Prevention*: Preventing invalid inputs at an early stage helps avoid potential errors later in the program.
-This makes the code more robust and easier to maintain.

-## Implementation Details

-The exception handling is implemented in the plan_trip method.
-Here's a snippet of the relevant code:
+**Implementation**:

 ```python
 def plan_trip(self):